Stanley Spooner: Marriage

 Spooner married Bessey Maddox on 12 September 1907 at the Register Office, St. George Hanover Square, London.
 Bessey was a widow, and a daughter of John Craggs, a deceased leather merchant.
-(Note: This address had been the premises of the Automobile Club of Great Britain and Ireland (of which Stanley was a member) from May 1902.
-From March 1907, this club was called the Royal Automobile Club of Great Britain and Ireland.)
+(Note: This address had been the premises of the Automobile Club of Great Britain and Ireland from May 1902 until it became the Royal Automobile Club in March 1907 following a royal decree by King Edward VII.)
 Bessey died in 1926, and was buried at Brookwood Cemetery on 16 September 1926.
-Stanley was later buried in the same plot.

 Death

-Stanley Spooner died of Thrombosis at University College Hospital, London, on 3 April 1940.
+Spooner died of thrombosis at University College Hospital, London, on 3 April 1940.

 He was buried on 6 April 1940 at Brookwood Cemetery.
 Probate was granted on 10 June 1940, with the value of his effects coming to £116,064, 6 shillings and 9 pence.
-Among bequests in Stanley's Will was one of £5,000 to the Royal Aeronautical Society.
-This was to set up an aeronautical research scholarship in his name.
+Having actively supported the scientific development of flight since joining the Aeronautical Society of Great Britain (later the Royal Aeronautical Society) during its turn-of-the-century revival era, he maintained a lifelong dedication to the organization.
+To ensure the continuation of this work, £5,000 of his estate was bequeathed to the society to establish the Stanley Spooner Scholarship for aeronautical research.